Local, state, and federal laws

 General practice tips for eviction

 Tell the client to be on time for court and speak up before anyone else if he has defenses.
 Say "I have a defense!" and make sure the judge hears.
 A client who is 10 minutes late may already be evicted before he arrives.
 A judge may allow a 21-day extension to move.
-If the notice demands full payment of rent and landlord accepts a partial payment, the landlord has not waived the right to evict.
-If a landlord recovers both rent and possession in a joint action and the client pays the amount owed, the landlord can still evict.
+If the notice demands full payment of rent and the landlord accepts a partial payment, the landlord has not waived the right to evict.
+If a landlord recovers both rent and possession in joint action and the client pays the amount owed, the landlord can still evict.
 Through the use of a 5-day notice, the landlord can claim back rent only.
 Damage to property must be deducted from the security deposit or may be claimed in a 10-day notice.